baharzafer/ConjointSensitivity/README.md

 ## References

-- **zaminfluence Package & Methodology:** Broderick, T., Giordano, R., & Meager, R. (2020). *An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?*
+- Broderick, T., Giordano, R., & Meager, R. (2020). *An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?*

-- **Kirkland and Coppock (2018) Data:** Kirkland, P. A., & Coppock, A.
+- Kirkland, P. A., & Coppock, A. (2018). *Candidate choice without party
-  (2018). *Candidate choice without party labels: new insights from conjoint survey experiments*.
+  labels: new insights from conjoint survey experiments*.
 Political Behavior, 40, 571–591.

 ## Citation